Selective norepinephrine reuptake inhibitor: History

-In the 1950s, major breakthrough in psychopharmacology occurred around the world.
+In the 1950s, major breakthroughs in psychopharmacology occurred around the world.
 Then throughout the 1960s and 1970s major advances were made in synthesizing and identifying psychoactive drugs which were useful in the treatment of various mental disorders.
 Here, scientists had realised that these drugs interact with receptors located on neurons that led to changes in neural functioning.
 The connection was made shortly after the discovery of catecholamines having effects on emotion, relating to depression, and was of wide interest.
 Discovery was made on the decreased levels of certain neurotransmitters, catecholamines such as norepinephrine, dopamine and serotonin, and their role in the pathogenesis of depression.
 These past discoveries in psychopharmacology led to the development of antidepressants and a range of drugs with different functions on those neurotransmitters.

-But a new generation of antidepressants were resulted from the discovery of SSRIs, e.g. fluoxetine.
-Although SSRIs are a group of effective antidepressant drugs with considerable few severe side effects, they are not universally effective and can also have a few unpleasant side effects, such as weight gain, sleep disturbances and anxiety.
+But a new generation of antidepressants were resulted from the discovery of selective serotonin reuptake inhibitors (SSRIs) (e.g., fluoxetine).
+Although SSRIs are a group of effective antidepressant drugs with considerably few severe side effects, they are not universally effective and can also have a few unpleasant side effects, such as weight gain, sleep disturbances and anxiety.
 Pharmacologically and chemically unrelated to SSRIs, the past four decades, norepinephrine has been asserted to play an important, possibly primary, role in the treatment of mental disorders.

 This was from the notion that depression was primarily due to norepinephrine deficits, partly based on the fact that drugs that relieve depression increase brain norepinephrine levels.

-To date, a great number of potent and selective (also mixed) NET inhibitors, e.g. selective NRIs, have been marketed as antidepressants.
+To date, a great number of potent and selective and mixed norepinephrine reuptake inhibitors (NRIs) have been marketed as antidepressants.

-The first commercially available selective norepinephrine reuptake inhibitor (NRI) was reboxetine (Edronax) and was developed as a first line therapy for major depressive disorder.
-The selectivity of reboxetine for the NET results in benign side effect profile because the drug is well tolerated.
+The first commercially available selective norepinephrine reuptake inhibitor (sNRI) was reboxetine (Edronax) and was developed as a first-line therapy for major depressive disorder.
+The selectivity of reboxetine for the norepinephrine transporter (NET) results in benign side effect profile because the drug is well tolerated.
 In the laboratories of Chemistry of Farmitalia Carlo Erba (Milan, Italy), reboxetine was synthesized according to the general method described by Melloni et al. In 1993 Kabi Pharmacia, Swedish based pharmaceutical giant, bought Farmitalian and in 2003 Pfizer bought Pharmacia.

 Atomoxetine (Strattera) is another potent and selective NRI which is also effective and well tolerated treatment for adults with ADHD.
 This drug was the first ADHD treatment to be specially approved for adult use.
 Studies showed that atomoxetine is a nonstimulant and carries negligible risk of abuse.
 This discovery was groundbreaking as a beneficial new treatment option for adults with ADHD, specially those patients at risk of substance abuse.